·

 3. Caladesi Island

-4. Take the Jolley Trolley over to Clearwater
+4. Ride the Jolley Trolley

-7. Visit the Dunedin Mix
+7. Dunedin Mix

-Not only do they serve up some amazing eats—hello, fresh and delicious poke bowls!—but you can also enjoy a variety of boutique pop-ups and lively entertainment in the evenings.
+The Dunedin Mix is an absolute must-visit!
+This isn’t your average food hall.
+Not only do they serve up some amazing eats—like, fresh and delicious poke bowls!—but you can also enjoy a variety of boutique pop-ups and lively entertainment in the evenings.

-8. Stroll the Dunedin Downtown Market
+8. Dunedin Market

 One of my favorite things about Tampa Bay is all of the markets we have!
-The Dunedin Downtown Market occurs every Friday and Saturday from 9 AM – 2 PM in John R. Lawrence Pioneer Park.
+The Dunedin Market occurs every Friday and Saturday from 9 AM – 2 PM in John R. Lawrence Pioneer Park.

 You can grab some fresh produce, gourmet items, and crafts among other things.
-Plus there’s always live music to enjoy while you peruse.
+Plus there’s always live music to enjoy while you peruse!

 Let me help you pack with ease!
 Check out my Amazon storefront for some of the beach essentials you should have on your Florida packing list!

-9. Do a private boat tour with A Boat Day
+9. A Boat Day

 If you’re looking for an EPIC boat day in Dunedin, Florida you gotta check out A Boat Day.
 They have a few different options for the type of boat you can rent.
 Select either one of their deck boats or a funship and rent them anywhere from 4-8 hours.
 I highly recommend choosing one of their funships which includes a waterslide!